mrcgrtz/popclip-extensions/README.md

    the Controlling Guy asks “Can you put some estimates on AWESOME-42?”
    And you need to fire up your browser, type in the URL of your Jira installation, append the ticket ID… ugh!
-Struggle no more, here comes the Popclip Jira ID extension: Just select the ticket ID, click the fancy Jira icon in Popclip and… abracadabra, there you go!
+Struggle no more, here comes the PopClip Jira ID extension: Just select the ticket ID, click the fancy Jira icon in Popclip and… abracadabra, there you go!
    Additionally the URL is put into your clipboard.